SibghaIlyas/cash-palace-automation/README.md

 # Part 2 – API Automation (Karate)

-This module contains backend-style API tests for the functionality using **Karate**.
+This module contains API tests for the transfer functionality using **Karate**.

 ---